RBB (EP): Commercial performance

-Upon its release, RBB quickly topped over seventeen countries' iTunes chart.
 Comparing to the group's previous release Summer Magic, the extended play was less commercially success in their native country.
 With only a tracking day due to the album being released on Friday instead, the extended play debuted and peaked at number three on the Gaon Album Chart and finished as the eighth best-selling release on the November 2018 issue of the Gaon Monthly Album Chart, having sold over 84,092 copies.
 By this, the EP was the group's tenth consecutive top-three entry, but their lowest peak to date on the chart.
 It eventually placed 49th on the 2018 year-end Gaon Album Chart, having sold a total of 94,367 copies.

-The extended play, however, achieved bigger success for Red Velvet in the United States, topping both the Billboard Top Heatseekers Album chart and the World Digital Song Sales chart for the first time with the release of "RBB (Really Bad Boy)".
+The extended play, however, achieved bigger success for Red Velvet in the United States, topping the Billboard Top Heatseekers Album chart for the first time.
 According to Nielsen Music's report, RBB sold a total of 5,000 equivalent album units in the week ending December 6, with 3,000 in album sales, earning the group their best sales week in the States.
 It also charted at number two on the Billboard World Albums Chart, becoming their third top-two entry on the chart.
 Elsewhere, the album debuted at number fifty-one on the Billboard Japan Hot Albums chart, number ninety-two on the French Download Albums chart, and number sixty on the UK Album Downloads Chart, becoming the group's second entry in the United Kingdom following the release of Summer Magic.